legleux/xrplf-ci/docker/rhel/README.md

 ### Building and pushing the Docker image

 The same Dockerfile can be used to build an image for RHEL 9.6 or future versions by specifying the `RHEL_VERSION` build argument.
-There are additional arguments to specify as well, namely `GCC_VERSION` for the GCC flavor and `CLANG_VERSION` for the Clang flavor.
+There is an additional argument to specify as well, namely `GCC_VERSION` for the GCC flavor; in the RHEL images we cannot choose the Clang version to install, so the Clang version is set to "any".

 Both build images for `gcc` and `clang` support packaging.